 - Delicate prints

-- Nature based prints – florals, butterflies, paisley (stylised floral)
+- Nature-based prints – florals, butterflies, paisley (stylised floral), dots, circles and any sort of curvy line

 - Sheen, shine and sparkle